Takaman/Godot-Project/README.md

 This README contains instructions on how to set up and deploy the project.
+Project is OLD and Deprecated.
+You have to setup your own servers and security.

 <!-- ABOUT THE PROJECT -->
 ## About The Project